andycasey/arcsecond.io/README.md

 arcsecond.io has 2 feet: *api* and *www*
 ------------------------------------

-**api.arcsecond.io** is for the data part: the REST service.
+**[api.arcsecond.io](http://api.arcsecond.io)** is for the data part: the REST service.
 To every resource, there is an URL.
 This is clearly the first and main part to develop first.
 It is already well underway, as you can [see for yourself](http://api.arcsecond.io).

 **www.arcsecond.io** is the web/front-end part.
 It is a first example of consumption of the *api* part.
-Other services can use *api.arcsecond.io* and ignore *www.arcsecond.io* at all.
+Other services can use *[api.arcsecond.io](http://api.arcsecond.io)* and ignore *www.arcsecond.io* at all.
 But it can nonetheless be a very good start at creating more services that could be useful to the whole community.

-Two pages exemplifies this right now already:
+Two pages exemplify this already:
 - See http://www.arcsecond.io/observingsites for a community-curated list of existing Observing Sites around the world!
 - And http://www.arcsecond.io/archives (in beta), for a live stream of data from the VLT poured into the ESO archive.